konstellation-io/website/content/en/docs/Overview/_index.md

 ---
-title: "Konstellation Overview"
+title: "Overview"
-linkTitle: "Konstellation Overview"
+linkTitle: "Overview"
-date: 2020-08-05
+weight: 1
 description: >
-  How Konstellation helps you to develop your AI solutions.
-weight: 10
+  How to get started using Konstellation.
 ---

 ## Why Konstellation?